medcomdk/ehmi/docs/assets/documents/ecore/eDelivery/ehmiAP/index.md

 - <a href="https://ec.europa.eu/digital-building-blocks/sites/display/DIGITAL/eDelivery+AS4+-+1.15" target="_blank">eDelivery AS4 - 1.15</a>
 - <a href="" target="_blank"></a>

-These requirements means basically that the ehmiAP **SHALL** be on the list of <a href="https://ec.europa.eu/digital-building-blocks/sites/display/DIGITAL/eDelivery+AS4+conformant+solutions" target="_blank">EU eDelivery AS4 conformant solutions</a>
+These requirements means basically that the ehmiAP **SHALL** be on the list of <a href="https://ec.europa.eu/digital-building-blocks/sites/display/DIGITAL/eDelivery+AS4+conformant+solutions" target="_blank">EU eDelivery AS4 conformant solutions</a>.
+And on this list **EHMI** require the participating solutions to have done conformance testing in the last 3 years.

 Especially the ehmiAP **SHALL** conform to these basic functionalities
 - Common Profile